 Several analysis and real-time BGP monitoring tools have also been developed.
-In [56] Teoh et al. presented BGP Eye, a tool for root-cause analysis and visualization of BGP anomalies based on clustering of BGP updates into events that are compared across different border routers.
+In [68], Teoh et al. presented BGP Eye, a tool for root-cause analysis and visualization of BGP anomalies based on clustering of BGP updates into events that are compared across different border routers.
 The visualization helps to show events that may affect prefix reachability and hijacking.
-In [29] Katz-Bassett et al. introduced Hubble, a prototype system that operated continuously for a couple of years to find Internet reachability problems in real-time, specifically for situations where routes exist to a destination but packets are unable to reach the destination.
+In [38], Katz-Bassett et al. introduced Hubble, a prototype system that operated continuously for a couple of years to find Internet reachability problems in real-time, specifically for situations where routes exist to a destination but packets are unable to reach the destination.
 While the Hubble system detected unreachability of prefixes, it did not aggregate results beyond a single AS.
-Dan Massey's group at Colorado State is maintaining BGPMon, a real-time BGP routing instrumentation system [65] designed to scalably monitor BGP updates and routing tables from many BGP routers simultaneously, while also allowing user-defined real-time "notification" feeds of specific subsets of the data.
+Dan Massey's group at Colorado State is maintaining BGPMon, a real-time BGP routing instrumentation system [77] designed to scalably monitor BGP updates and routing tables from many BGP routers simultaneously, while also allowing user-defined realtime "notification" feeds of specific subsets of the data.

-Regarding the specific blackouts we describe in this paper, several commercial Internet measurement companies posted technical data analyses on their blogs during and following the outages [11,16-18,31-34,60].
+Regarding the specific blackouts we describe in this paper, several commercial Internet measurement companies posted technical data analyses on their blogs during and following the outages [12], [20]-[22], [40]-[43], [72].
 Most of them analyzed flow-level traffic data or BGP updates seen by their routers, providing timely news and technical insights, although omitting specifics about the proprietary data and analysis methodologies used.

-Our work combines multiple different data sources available to academic researchers to analyze in detail the characteristics of two large-scale censorship episodes that occurred early this year.
+Our work combines multiple different data sources available to academic researchers to analyze in detail the characteristics of two large-scale censorship episodes that occurred in early 2011.
 None of the data analysis studies described above were designed to detect phenomena at a country granularity, nor to integrate traffic, topology, and routing data, although their techniques could complement the ones we present in this paper to improve detection of country-wide network disruptions.
-Moreover, while BGP data has often been used to monitor network infrastructure dynamics during outages, we are not aware of any previous work using unsolicited (sometimes called darknet or telescope) traffic to monitor such outages, although we proposed it in March 2011 [10].
-Our approach facilitated the discovery of important technical aspects of the outages not previously reported: the combination of packet filtering techniques with BGP disruption, and disruption of satellite Internet connectivity.
+Moreover, even if the original idea of using unsolicited traffic - sometimes called darknet or telescope traffic - for "opportunistic measurement" was introduced in 2005 by Casado et al. [16], we are not aware of any previous work using it to monitor Internet outages.
+Specifically, Casado et al. showed that by analyzing some categories of such traffic they could infer several properties of the infected hosts generating it (e.g., access link bandwidth, NAT usage).